 Double breading gives the pieces of fried fish a little extra flavour.
 To double bread, simply roll moist pieces of fish in a favourite dry breading and set the pieces on a cookie sheet.
 Set the breaded fish aside for a few minutes until the breading starts to get sticky then roll the pieces of fish a second time in the dry breading mix.

 BEER BATTER BREADING

 A "beer batter" breading also gives fried fish a more pronounced coating and flavour.
 One of the most popular options is to take a commercially produced dry coating mix like "Drakes" and mix it with a little beer to create a batter about the same consistency as pancake batter.
 A standard package of Drake's breading mixes up perfectly with one 12 ounces can of beer.
 How perfect is that?

 When using a beer batter breading it's important that the fish fillets be perfectly dry before they are dunked into the "beer batter".
 If the fillet is wet, the batter won't stick well to the fish.

 OTHER WET BATTER OPTIONS

 Beer batter is great, but there are other popular wet batter options for frying fish.
 A mixture of raw egg and milk whipped together makes an ideal dipping solution.
 Simply drop the pieces of fish into the egg and milk mixture and then roll the fish in a dry batter mix.

 No matter if your batter is wet, dry, homemade, or a commercially produced product, chances are the batter is going to need some help in the seasoning department.
 Some commercial batter mixes are already heavily seasoned so read the package and tread lightly here if the package indicates lots of seasonings are included.
-Homemade batter mixes are going to require a generous amount of salt, course ground pepper and lemon pepper to bring out the full flavor of the fish.
+Homemade batter mixes are going to require a generous amount of salt, coarse ground pepper and lemon pepper to bring out the full flavour of the fish.